Esther Burnell Mills: Early life and education

 Esther A. Burnell, born in August 1889 in Eureka, Kansas, (Note: The obituary spelled her birthplace Ureka, Kansas.) was the daughter of Mary A. (née Frayer) and Arthur Tappan Burnell, a professor and school principal with positions in the states of Washington, Kansas, Kentucky, Alabama, Tennessee, and Oregon.
 Arthur was also a minister.

 Her siblings, born about every two years, were older brother Eugene, older sister Elizabeth (Bessie), and younger sister Bernice.
 Burnell studied at Lake Erie College in Cleveland, Ohio, and Pratt Institute in Brooklyn, New York.
-Her sister Elizabeth graduated from the University of Michigan with master's degrees in mathematics and physics.
+Her sister Elizabeth graduated from the University of Michigan with masters' degrees in mathematics and physics.
 Lake Erie College employed her as the head of the mathematics and physics department.
 Burnell worked at the Sherwin Williams Paint Company as a consulting decorator.
 Before moving to Colorado, she lived in Cleveland and then Des Moines, Iowa.
 She had been overworked at her job and had a nervous breakdown.
-In 1915, Burnell and Elizabeth Enos Mills the prior year during his speaking engagement in Cleveland, Ohio.
-Like other attendees, Mills invited them to visit Rocky Mountain National Park and Mills' nature study center at the inn.
+Burnell and Elizabeth had met Enos Mills the prior year during his speaking engagement in Cleveland, Ohio.
+Mills invited them to visit Rocky Mountain National Park and Mills' nature study center at the inn.
+Esther came to Estes Park in 1916 for a visit and became his personal secretary in the summer of 1917.
+When her sister, Elizabeth Burnell, who had an equal enthusiasm for the natural world, visited for the summer, they became nature guides at Longs Peak Inn.
+Esther was the first licensed Nature Guide with the National Park Service, and Elizabeth was the second.
+The National Park Service now calls this the Field of Interpretation.
 Dedicated in 1916, the park is located near Estes Park, Colorado.